 Health, Safety & Wellbeing Initiative of the Year

-This award recognises best practice in project delivery.
-We are looking for initiatives used on UK or overseas projects that are seeking to raise the bar and serve as exemplars to the industry.
-These projects do not have to be complete; what is required is evidence that the project is tackling the specific initiative in a new and innovative way and that its positive impact can be measured or quantified.
+The projects this initiative is being deployed on does not have to be complete; what is required is evidence that the project is tackling the specific initiative in a new and innovative way and that its positive impact can be measured or quantified.

 Because projects may not be complete, shortlisted candidates will be interviewed by a panel of our judges, selected for their expertise in this area.